 Capability for paging configurability ranging from Plant-wide to individual end-point.

-The solution must be capable of sending synchronized pages to all BroadWorks Phone types used in the facility.
+The solution must be capable of sending synchronized pages to all “BroadWorks” Phone types used in the facility.

 The Contractor's solution must be recommended by and supported as integrated partner with the “BroadWorks” Cloud PBX and Unified Communications IT Management Platform utilized in the facility.